netfri25/bread/README.md

 %{R:WxH} - ramp (width x height in pixels)
 ```

-everything else is parsed as text.
+everything else is parsed as plain text.

 `bread` keeps track of the last speficied attributes, which means you don't have to specify the section/color before each text content or a ramp.